-What to Pack for an Amazon River Cruise
+What to Pack for an Amazon River Expedition

 Simplify your packing—shop at Nat Hab’s online Gear Store for some of the key items recommended for your adventure.
 Look for this icon in the list below, then go to the Nat Hab Gear Store to start shopping.